-Since the INSEAD-Sorbonne University Behavioural Lab opened in 2002, 149 peer-reviewed articles have been published based on lab research in periodicals such as the Journal of Marketing, Psychological Science, the Journal of Marketing Research, and the Journal of Experimental Social Psychology.
+Since the INSEAD-Sorbonne Université Behavioural Lab opened in 2002, more than 150 peer-reviewed articles have been published based on lab research in periodicals such as the Journal of Marketing, Psychological Science, the Journal of Marketing Research, and the Journal of Experimental Social Psychology.

 Zwebner, Y., Sellier, A. L., Rosenfeld, N., Goldenberg, J., & Mayo, R. (2017).
 We look like our names: The manifestation of name stereotypes in facial appearance.
 Journal of personality and social psychology, 112(4), 527.